photoTeachers for a Better Belize

 Purpose and Goals

-Teachers for a Better Belize (TFABB) is a partnership of educators from North America and Belize who volunteer their time to improve the training of teachers and the education of children in Belize’s Toledo district.
+Teachers for a Better Belize (TFABB) is a partnership of professional educators from North America and Belize.
+Since 1997 we have worked together as volunteers to improve preschool and primary (K-8) education in Belize’s Toledo district.

 Toledo is the poorest and least developed region of Belize.
-Teachers there have little or no formal training in education; indeed, over half of the teachers have no schooling beyond high school.
-They face onerous conditions, including severely overcrowded classrooms and limited supplies.
-Over 40 percent of Toledo's children do not finish primary school, and thus have little chance of escaping poverty.
+Teachers there have little or no formal training in education; indeed, nearly a quarter of the teachers have no schooling beyond high school.
+They face onerous conditions, including limited supplies and multigrade classrooms (several grade levels taught by one teacher in one room).
+Over 50 percent of Toledo's teens do not go to high school, and thus have little chance of escaping poverty.

 History

-our growthKathie Dolan (a primary-school teacher for 16 years) and Anne Frahn (an international development professional, with expertise in education issues) served as volunteer teachers in Belize’s Toledo region during 1996.
-At the suggestion of several Belizean educators, they co-founded TFABB in early 1997 along with Jennifer Johnson (a primary-school teacher for 18 years), and began a long-standing partnership with Belizean Principal Carmelo Juarez of Big Falls village in Toledo to organize the annual teacher-training workshops.
+our growthKathie Dolan (a U.S. primary-school teacher) and Anne Frahn (an international development professional, with expertise in education issues) served as volunteer teachers in Belize’s Toledo region during 1996.
+At the suggestion of several Belizean educators, they co-founded TFABB in early 1997 along with Jennifer Johnson (a U.S. primary-school teacher), and began a long-standing partnership with Belizean Principal Carmelo Juarez of Big Falls village in Toledo to organize the annual teacher-training workshops.
 In 2000, Belize’s Permanent Secretary of Education visited the workshop and proclaimed it a model for the other five regions of Belize.
 In 2001, Toledo’s Regional Education Council and local Ministry of Education officials began working with TFABB’s U.S. board members to coordinate the workshop and to initiate related projects, and made the workshop mandatory for all primary-school teachers in the region.
-TFABB is the only nonprofit organization working to improve teaching abilities in Toledo, filling a crucial training need that the Belizean government cannot yet fully meet.
+TFABB is the longest-standing nonprofit organization working to improve teaching abilities in Toledo, filling a crucial training need that the Belizean government cannot yet fully meet.

-In 2001-2006, nearly all of Toledo’s primary teachers attended the annual TFABB workshop, more than a ten-fold increase since the first workshop in 1997 when 20 teachers attended.
-TFABB’s book and supply donations to Toledo’s schools have gone from $750 in 1997 to more than $9,200 in 2006.
+In 2001-2008, nearly all of Toledo’s primary teachers attended the annual week-long TFABB workshop, more than a ten-fold increase since the first workshop in 1997 when 20 teachers attended.
+TFABB’s book and supply donations total well over $200,000.
 In 2003, TFABB expanded its efforts to include school-related construction, such as libraries.
 In 2005, we began to train Toledo’s principals in leadership and management skills.
+In 2007, we began training Toledo’s rapidly growing population of preschool teachers.

 (See Prior Program Results)